Landscape Planning

 Translate the Conservation Standards processes for setting the scope, vision, and conservation targets suitable to a landscape’s needs and context

-Session 4: Incorporating Socioeconomic Considerations and Stakeholder Input
+Module 4: Incorporating Socioeconomic Considerations and Community Input

 Identify key socioeconomic considerations in landscape planning

-Determine important stakeholder input needs in a landscape context
+Determine important input needs in a landscape context

 Identify factors influencing target selection at a landscape scale